audioscience/avdecc-lib/lib/doc/design.md

 * The GENERAL_CONTROLLER_IGNORE flag in the ADP entity_capabilities field is not set
 * The ENTITY_NOT_READY flag in the ADP entity_capabilities field is not set

-Upon completion of the enumeration process, a notification message is sent to the application.
+When an end station is discovered, a notification message is sent to the application.
+Additionally, upon completion of the enumeration process, a second notification message is sent to the application.

 *AL: Is there a case for separating the discovery and enumeration notifications?
 The user may want to connect entities that do not support AEM*
+*AGE: changed - see above*

 AVDECC descriptor reads
 -----------------------